ayrat555/fang/README.md

         Ok(())
     }

-    // If you want to make the tasks of this type uniq. fn uniq(&self) -> bool {
+    // If you want to make tasks of this type unique. fn uniq(&self) -> bool {
       true
     }